Asymptotics of $\ell_2$ Regularized Network Embeddings: Theoretical results

-\begin{alg}[Uniform edge sampling] Given a graph $\mcG_n$, number of edges to sample $k$, and number of negative samples $l$ per positive, \begin{enumerate}[label=\roman*)] \item We form a sample $S_0(\mcG_n)$ by sampling $k$ edges from $\mcG_n$ uniformly and without replacement; \item We form a sample set of negative samples $S_{ns}(\mcG_n)$ by drawing, for each $u \in \mcV(S_0(\mcG_n))$, $l$ vertices $v_1, \ldots, v_l$ i.i.d according to the unigram distribution
+\begin{alg}[Uniform edge sampling \parencite{tang_line_2015}] Given a graph $\mcG_n$, number of edges to sample $k$, and number of negative samples $l$ per positive sample, \begin{enumerate}[label=\roman*), leftmargin=*] \item We form a sample $S_0(\mcG_n)$ by sampling $k$ edges from $\mcG_n$ uniformly and without replacement; \item We form a sample set of negative samples $S_{ns}(\mcG_n)$ by drawing, for each $u \in \mcV(S_0(\mcG_n))$, $l$ vertices $v_1, \ldots, v_l$ i.i.d according to the unigram distribution

 and then adjoining $(u, v_i) \to S_{ns}(\mcG_n)$ if $a_{u v_i} = 0$. \end{enumerate} We then return $S(\mcG_n)$ as the union of $S_0(\mcG_n)$ and $S_{ns}(\mcG_n)$. \end{alg}